We promise this post– and the ones to follow – is going to be far more interesting than its topic!

 When it comes to SEO, Google is open about the fact that if two websites are equal in search results, but one has SSL enabled it may receive a slightly rank boost to outweigh the other.
 However, most perhaps most importantly, according to a survey from HubSpot Research, up to 85% of people stated that they will not continue browsing if a site is not secure.

 As a result, the number of registered SSL certificates has skyrocketed during the last years.

-To summarise, nowadays the discussion is not about when to use an SSL certificate, but when you dare not to.
+To summarize, nowadays the discussion is not about when to use an SSL certificate, but when you dare not to.

 Want to check if you have an SSL certificate?

-We recently launched a free analysis tool named besafe.online (which coincidentally is also the address of the tool).
+We have implemented a free analysis tool named besafe.online (which coincidentally is also the address of the tool).

 By typing your domain name, our analysis tools checks your site for the following:

 - SSL certificate – the primary purpose of the site.
 If so, you get some additional info about the particular certificate.